KimYoungho-ETRI/Supreme-K/AB21-XDD-QEMU/README.md

 * To cross compile for AArch64 (AB21Q)
 * Tested on x86_64 host.
 * This is not fully debugged.
-* XDD can run on the AB21Q virtual machine.
-So, AB21Q needs to to build and installed before running XDD.
+* AB21-XDD-QEMU can run on the AB21Q virtual machine.
+So, AB21Q needs to to build and installed before running AB21-XDD-QEMU.

 ## Directories
 ```
-XDD                                     --> XPU Device Driver (XDD) and XPU Platform Driver (XPD)
+AB21-XDD-QEMU                                     --> XPU Device Driver (XDD) and XPU Platform Driver (XPD)
     ├── linux-source-5.4.0              --> Ubuntu kernel source
     └── xdlib                           --> XPU Driver Library (XDL)
         └── test                        --> XDL-test application